UmayrNordien/Point-Of-Sale-System-SeshStore/readme.md

 <!--
 Note:
--In order for changes to be reflected,you have to delete cookies and reset site permissions on each page link -The delete button only works when the page is refreshed and the changes will then be reflected on the checkout and product section
+-In order for changes to be reflected,you have to delete cookies on the admin page then refresh -The delete button only works when the page is refreshed and the changes will then be reflected on the checkout and product section
 -The delete button doesn't delete the exact elements in the array -->